thesecretlab/diary/Steps.md

 2. Update DYNoteStorage.h and .m to add the `noteWithURL:` method.
 3. Update DYNoteListViewController.m's `viewDidLoad` method.
 4. Update DYNoteViewController.m's `viewDidLoad` method.

+##09-Location

+1. Add the CoreLocation framework to the project.

+Next, we'll set up the UI.

+1. Open the storyboard.
+2. Add a toolbar to the Note View Controller.
+3. Select the bar button item that comes with the toolbar.
+Rename it to 'Location'.
+4. Add a new view controller.
+5. Set its title to 'Location'.
+6. Connect the Location button the new view controller.
+Give it a Push segue.
+Name the segue 'showLocation'.
+7. Add a label and an activity indicator.
+    * Make the label fill the width of the screen, and center the text.
+    * Put the activity indicator beneath the label.
+    * Turn on "hides when stopped".
+8. Create a new view controller.
+Call it DYLocationViewController.
+9. Set the class of the newly added screen to DYLocationViewController.

+Next, we'll link up the UI to code.

+1. Add outlets to DYLocationViewController's class extension:
+    * Connect the label to an outlet called locationLabel.
+    * Connect the activity indicator to an outlet called locationActivity.